Mijick/PopupView/README.md

 ```

 ### 4. Implement `configurePopup(popup: Config) -> Config` method
-Declaring this step is optional; if you wish, you can skip this step and leave the UI configuration to us.
+*Declaring this step is optional - if you wish, you can skip this step and leave the UI configuration to us.*<br/>
 Each protocol has its own set of methods that can be used to create a unique appearance for every popup.
 ```Swift
 struct BottomCustomPopup: BottomPopup {